Toxic (song): Live performances

 "Toxic" was performed by Spears at Britney Spears: In the Zone, a concert special that aired on ABC on November 17, 2003.
-She also performed "Toxic" as the headliner of the Jingle Ball concert on December 8, 2003, at Staples Center.
+She also performed "Toxic" as the headliner of the KIIS-FM Jingle Ball concert on December 5, 2003, at the Staples Center.
 It was the opening number of her set, and Spears appeared wearing a black top and a white fur cape.
 While the choreography was deemed as "erotic", Corey Moss of MTV commented that some of the effect was lost due to Spears's lip-synching and a stagehand fixing a prop during the song.
 On January 24, 2004, Spears opened the 2004 NRJ Music Awards with a performance of "Toxic".
 During the ceremony, she also presented the NRJ Award of Honor for the Career to Madonna.
 Spears performed "Toxic" as the opening number of 2004's the Onyx Hotel Tour.
 Previous to the beginning of the tour, she deemed it as the song she was most excited to perform, along with "Everytime".
 After an introduction in which she briefly appeared on a large video screen, Spears took the stage standing on top of a hotel bus, wearing a tight black catsuit.
 She was surrounded by dancers dressed as employees and columns of LED lighting, suggesting the façade of a glitzy hotel on the Vegas Strip.
 MTV UK commented, "OK, so she doesn't so much sing than mime along with 'Toxic', [...]
 But what do you expect when she's simultaneously performing a vigorous dance routine, ascending moving staircases and descending fireman poles?".

 "Toxic" was also performed as the last song of the concert during the M+M's Tour.
 After "Do Somethin'", in which Spears wore a hot pink bra, a white fur coat, and a jean skirt, she ended the set with "Toxic", with four female dancers in a Shakira-like style.
 Following the performance, she thanked the audience and introduced her dancers.
 "Toxic" was also performed at 2009's the Circus Starring Britney Spears.
 Following an interlude in which the dancers showcased their individual moves, the stage was lit with green sci-fi effects, and Spears appeared over moving jungle gyms.
 Jerry Shriver of USA Today said that "fan-favorite 'Toxic' [...] succeeded because the focus was solely on the star."
 Jane Stevenson of the Toronto Sun named it one of the standout performances of the show, along with "...Baby One More Time" and "Womanizer".
 Screen commented, "The high point of the show was the back to back performance of two of Britney's biggest hits, 'Toxic' and 'Baby One More Time' [sic], which had the crowd break out in wild applause."